akshala/reddit-flair-detector/README.md

 # reddit_flair_detector
 Detects the flair of a reddit post

 All the coding has been done in python.
-I have used pandas dataframe to access the contents of the csv file.
+Pandas dataframe has been used to access the contents of the csv file.
 Flask along with HTML and JavaScript has been used to make the web application.

 How to run